Users

 Organizing users diagram

-Permissions are defined in the ACL.
+Permissions are defined in the ACLs.
 Users inherit permissions from the roles and groups assigned to them.

 In a small site you can manage users and groups in Magnolia.
-On a larger site (hundreds of users), it is better to manage users and groups in an enterprise-grade user management infrastructure such as Microsoft Active Directory.
+On a larger site (hundreds of users), it’s better to manage users and groups in an enterprise-grade user management infrastructure, such as Microsoft Active Directory.
 You would define roles and ACLs in Magnolia but manage users and groups in the external system.

 Get a list of all permissions assigned to a user or group in the Tools tab of the Security app.